AndersDeath/diary2/README.md

 That probably it for today.
 It's cool to write a text when you are in a good mood. i feel that I am at home.
 I can write and text anything, but from phisical perspective this place is my home.
 I have a problem with it, unfortunately i have to leave this place. there is the only person who destroyed everything.
 I wil remember it forever.
 I think not only me.
 Today's exploition somewhere in Moscow region ar effects of that evil which they rised up.

 I've just recalled that I need to add one thing.
 Max Cavalera book is cool.
+It's very easy to read.
+But this book won't improve my skills.
+It's just for fun.